Saturday, 21 April 2012

 Athough I felt like the world had come to an end, the sun rose on time the following morning.
 Frigid winter days came and went undeterred by my misery, and without any concern about how I may have felt.
 I never wanted to give up hoping we'd have a future together, but Phi Bang no longer wanted me.
 Her plans for her future didn't include me.

 During that change of seasons from winter to spring my despair abated, but something had changed within me.
 Maybe the change was the numbing sorrow of irretrievable loss.
-Perhaps the change was because I had come to terms with reality and experienced the humility that follows devastating failure.
+Perhaps the change was because I'd come to terms with reality and experienced the humility that follows devastating failure.
 My bitter lesson was also learning and understanding the humbling truth that my place in the order of things is irrelevantly small and so microscopically insignificant.

 Days came when I would ask those two haunting questions, "What went wrong?
 Did I miss something somewhere?"